Teacher and Therapist Training Options: IDA or IMSLEC Accredited Centers

 - Accredited by IMSLEC, the International Multisensory Language Education Council, and by The International Dyslexia Association.

 - Offering teacher and therapist level training programs.
-The two-week Introductory class (70 hours) is offered each year in June in Albuquerque.
-The subsequent Intermediate level training and the Advanced level training each involve 64 hours of training, plus clinical supervision.
+The two-week Introductory class (70 hours) is offered each year in June.
+The subsequent Intermediate level training and the Advanced level training each involve 64 hours of training, plus intensive clinical supervision.